petros-d/docs/enterprise/manage-platform-users.md

 ## Add Users to Astronomer

-When Astronomer Enterprise is first deployed, the first user to log in is granted "System Admin" permissions by default (more on that below).
-From there, a user is created on Astronomer Enterprise by:
+When Astronomer Enterprise is first deployed, the first user to log in is granted "System Admin" permissions by default.
+From there, a user is created on Astronomer Enterprise by any of the following:

 - Invitation to a Workspace by a Workspace Admin
 - Invitation to Astronomer by a System Admin
 - Signing up via the Astronomer UI without an invitation (requires "Public Signups")
+- Imported to Astronomer through an [IDP group](import-idp-groups.md)

 On Astronomer, administrators have the option to either open the platform to public signups or limit account creation to users invited by others.